Note: This list will be updated monthly to reflect both the old and new action movies added to Netflix. Newest additions are at the top.

 Cast: Willem Dafoe, Frances O'Connor, Sam Neill

-We've had a few blockbusters, so let's turn our attention to some good action movies you may not have heard of.
+We've had a few blockbusters, so let's turn our attention to some good action movies on Netflix you may not have heard of.
 First up is this Australian thriller, The Hunter, starring Willem Dafoe.

 It's essentially a hitman action flick with a twist; instead of hunting down a fellow human, Martin David (Dafoe) is tasked with hunting down the last remaining Tasmanian tiger, on behalf of a biotech company.
 Quirky in concept, aesthetically stimulating and ruthless in delivery, this is a worthy addition to any list, and one of the most underrated in the genre.